The 1970’s: A Look at Our Beginnings

 On October 16, 1972, KEDT went on the air for the first time from the vacated Cheston Heath School building on Carrizo Street.
 The beginnings were indeed humble; but the commitment of this original Board of Directors to bring a viewing alternative centered on service remained their focus and continues today.

-During the first decade of the organization's existence, STPBS was established as the visionary leader in utilizing the technology of television for the personal enrichment of all South Texans.
-The addition of FM 90.3 in 1982, South Texas' only classical, NPR, and Jazz station, allowed KEDT to expand its capabilities to serve South Texans with cultural listening alternatives.
+During the first decade of the organization’s existence, KEDT was established as the visionary leader in utilizing the technology of television for the personal enrichment of all South Texans.
+The addition of FM 90.3 in 1982, South Texas’ only classical and NPR station, allowed KEDT to expand its capabilities to serve South Texans with substantive radio programming.

 The 1980s: Change

 South Texans found the early ’80s to be quite rewarding.
 As a result, KEDT was generously assisted with maintaining its quality broadcasts.
 The expansion of service to include KEDT-FM 90.3 came on the brink of the fall of the strong energy economy.
 Individual, corporate, and foundation support began to dwindle due to the overall economic decline.

 At the same time, KEDT, and similar stations, found their viewers demanding more quality programs than the PBS system was capable of supplying.
 The demand for more programs led many stations into trying to fill these voids by independently producing programs.

 While going through difficult economic conditions, the potential of producing a marketable product to other stations could counter balance the revenue shortfall which the stations were experiencing.